Zlatko Dalić: Croatia

+The first game Croatia played after the World Cup was a 1–1 draw against Portugal in a friendly match.
+It is the first time that Croatia managed to draw (and even score) against Portugal.

 In the inaugural edition of UEFA Nations League, Croatia was drawn in the same group as Spain and England.

 Croatia opened their Nations League campaign on 11 September with a disastrous 6–0 defeat to Spain in Elche.
 However, on 15 November, Croatia managed to get revenge with a 3–2 victory in Zagreb.
 Nevertheless, due to a goalless draw with England in Rijeka on 12 October and a 2–1 defeat in London on 18 November, Croatia were relegated to League B. However, due to a format change, Croatia avoided relegation and remained in League A.

 Croatia entered their UEFA Euro 2020 qualifying campaign poorly with narrow 2–1 home victories over Azerbaijan and Wales, and an upset 2–1 away defeat to Hungary.
 However, Croatia returned to form beating Slovakia 4–0 away in Trnava.
 On 16 November 2019, in their last qualifying match, Croatia beat Slovakia 3–1 in Rijeka, topping the group and securing their place at the finals.
 Applauded for his successful handling of the national team after the retirement of some prominent internationals such as Mario Mandžukić and Danijel Subašić, successful integration of new names such as Bruno Petković, Josip Brekalo and Nikola Vlašić into the team and successful qualifying campaign, Dalić signed a new contract on 23 July 2020 with the Croatian Football Federation that kept him at the position of Croatia manager until the end of 2022, earning an annual salary of €1.6 million.

 Croatia entered their 2020–21 UEFA Nations League campaign poorly, losing heavily to Portugal and France away, 4–1 and 4–2 respectively.
 After beating Sweden 2–1 at home, Croatia failed to win any of the rest of the matches.
 They finished third in their group and avoided relegation to League B solely due to having better goal difference than last-placed Sweden.
 Croatia also notably conceded more goals than any other team in the Nations League.
 Despite calls from the general public for Dalić to resign, he retained his job.